Hick's law: Background

 In 1868, Franciscus Donders reported the relationship between having multiple stimuli and choice reaction time.
 In 1885, J. Merkel discovered that the response time is longer when a stimulus belongs to a larger set of stimuli.
 Psychologists began to see similarities between this phenomenon and information theory.

 Hick first began experimenting with this theory in 1951.
-In his first experiment, there were 10 lamps arranged circularly around the subject.
-There were 10 Morse keys for each of his fingers that corresponded to these lamps.
-A running pre-punched tape roll activated a random lamp every 5 seconds; 4 electric pens recorded this lamp activation on moving paper in 4-bit binary.
-When the subject tapped the corresponding key, the 4 pens recorded the response, using the same system.
-Although Hicks notes his experimental design using a 4-bit binary recording process was capable of showing up to 15 positions and "all clear", in his experiment he required the device to give an accurate record of reaction time between 10 options after a stimulus for the experiment.
+In his first experiment, 10 lamps were arranged in a circle around the subject, each paired with a Morse key operated by a different finger.
+A pre-punched tape activated a random lamp every 5 seconds.
+Four electric pens recorded each lamp activation on a moving paper strip as a 4-bit binary code; when the subject pressed the corresponding key, the same pens recorded the response in the same format.
+The distance between the two marks on the paper gave the reaction time.
+Although the 4-bit encoding could represent up to 16 states (15 lamp positions plus "all clear"), Hick used only 10.

 Hick performed a second experiment using the same task, while keeping the number of alternatives at 10.
 The participant performed the task the first two times with the instruction to perform the task as accurately as possible.
 For the last task, the participant was asked to perform the task as quickly as possible.

 While Hick was stating that the relationship between reaction time and the number of choices was logarithmic, Hyman wanted to better understand the relationship between the reaction time and the mean number of choices.
 In Hyman's experiment, he had eight different lights arranged in a 6x6 matrix.
 Each of these different lights was given a name, so the participant was timed in the time it took to say the name of the light after it was lit.
 Further experiments changed the number of each different type of light.
 Hyman was responsible for determining a linear relation between reaction time and the information transmitted.